On power monoids and their automorphisms: Introduction

-We have striven to make our arguments as elementary and self-contained as possible, up to a classical theorem of Nathanson \cite{Nat78}, commonly known as the \emph{Fundamental Theorem of Additive Combinatorics}, that enters the proof of Lemma \ref{lem:FTAC-decomposition}.
+We have striven to make our arguments as elementary and self-contained as possible, up to a classical theorem of Nathanson \cite[Theorem 1.1]{Nat1996}, sometimes called the \emph{Fundamental Theorem of Additive Number Theory} \cite[p.~3]{Nat2010}, that enters the proof of Lemma \ref{lem:FTAC-decomposition}.
 We propose directions for further research in Sect.~\ref{sec:conclusions}.